Agenda/Homework 4/14-4/18

 Break-up on GC

-Classwork 4/9-4/12.
-Students, you were rewarded ample time to work with your group on this unit.
+Classwork 4/14-4/17.
+Students, you were rewarded ample time to work on this unit in class.

 Writing Unit: Persuasive Appeal